 Process mining is a technique that is used to track and analyze processes.
 It uses existing data that is available in corporate information systems and displays, automatically, the real process.

 Workflow automation is a reference to the design, execution, and automation of processes based on workflow rules, wherein human tasks, data, files, and so on are routes between people or systems on a pre-defined basis or business rules.
 An example of this would be the Gmail feature where if someone emails you, that email can then be repurposed into a task inside ‘Basecamp’ automatically, creating a task or to-do list.

 Another practical example of workflow automation is where software is employed to streamline manufacturing processes such as beer production.
 In this case, you can enhance your brewery’s efficiency with Ollie, which allows you to automate the management of raw materials, inventory, customers, and order processing – all under one platform.
 Some of these tools can even generate insightful reports that help you make informed decisions for your business.

 These features simply make life easier and more manageable, letting us focus on the creative aspects of our industries, while the automotive systems manage the bulk of process management and help to manage workflow- as these two examples show.

 3. Integration automation

-Digital workers are basically just integrated team members trained to carry out a business process, much like a human employee, only they do it faster and without any mistakes.
+Digital workers are just integrated team members trained to carry out a business process, much like human employees, only they do it faster and without any mistakes.
 All teams will have digital workers alongside their human workers in the future, it is believed.